-There’s nothing like that new car smell, and with proper detailing, even an older car can look and feel like new again.
+There’s nothing like that new car smell, and with proper, even an older car can look and feel like new again.

 But, of course, the cost to detail your vehicle will depend on how in-depth the cleaning goes, how often you arrange such a cleaning, and any extras required, such as heavy pet hair removal.

 Depending on the level of service the cost for car detailing in the UK ranges from £20 to £800.
 A basic interior and exterior package will be on the lower end of the spectrum, while full-service details that include waxing and sealing may cost hundreds.

 In the rest of this article, I’ll show you standard detailing packages and some average costs in different locations across the UK.

 I’ll also explain how often you should get your car detailed and what detailing options might work best for you.